Social Inclusion Week – Wheelchair Basketball

 Fast forward to when I was 14 and I wasn’t playing AFL anymore, my Dad needed fill-ins for his Wheelchair Basketball team.
 My brother and I got the call for our debut game.
 The first game was extremely challenging.
 Learning to control a wheelchair was difficult, let alone when you’re carrying and bouncing a basketball with you and I definitely could not muster the strength to get the ball high enough to score in a full-height basketball ring.

 The thing I noticed was that while I got along well with the players on my team, I also got along well with the players on the other team and I continued to experience the same thing each week.
-6 years later, and on a different team, I feel like I can have a conversation with anyone, in any league, and I’ve found a place where I’m comfortable to be who I want to be every Monday night.
+6 years later, and on a different team, I feel like I can have a conversation with anyone, in any league, and I’ve found a place where I’m comfortable being who I want to be every Monday night.